For best results, use a scale to measure these ingredients in grams

 - Fill* and sandwich two shells together to form an iconic French macaron cookie!
 Leftover macarons keep well covered at room temperature or in the refrigerator for up to 1 week.

-- Special Tools: Kitchen scale (great options here, here, and here), food processor or blender, piping bag, 1/2 inch tip (I use Ateco 806 (size 6) tip)
+- Special Tools: Kitchen scale (great options here, here, and here), food processor or blender, piping bag (reusable or disposable), 1/2 inch tip (I use Ateco 806 (size 6) tip)

 - When coloring or flavoring macaron batter, remember that less is more.
 Too much addition to the light batter equals a change in texture and appearance.
 I find a half teaspoon of any flavor extract is enough for the entire batter, as well as only 1-3 drops of liquid/gel food coloring.
 You can also use food coloring paste.
 I used 1/2 teaspoon almond extract in the pictured macarons.
 I also tinted one batch peach with 1 drop pink liquid food coloring and 1 drop yellow liquid food coloring.

 - Filling Ideas: I used very vanilla frosting in these photos.
 To get blue, I tinted with 1 drop blue liquid food coloring.
-You can also use regular vanilla frosting, strawberry frosting, raspberry frosting, jam, salted caramel, marshmallow frosting, lemon curd, milk chocolate frosting, dark chocolate frosting, coconut frosting, butterscotch sauce, apple butter, chocolate ganache, white chocolate frosting, whipped cream, strawberry whipped cream, etc.
+You can also use strawberry frosting, jam, salted caramel, milk chocolate frosting, dark chocolate frosting, coconut frosting, apple butter, or cooled chocolate ganache

 - Adapted from Les Petits Macarons and Mad About Macarons.